The Platinum Rule (How I Met Your Mother): The Platinum Rule

 Even after all three experiences are fully recounted, Ted still decides to go on his date.
 When he gets back, he tells the group that Stella did not consider it a date and that it is actually against AMA rules for her to date patients.
 Future Ted reflects on the "Platinum Rule" and suggests there is a ninth step: Co-Existence, as we see the other members of the gang begin to do so with those they dated (except for Barney, who still believes that Wendy is trying to kill him).
 However, he hints that he and Stella would eventually date in the future.

 Critical response

+Donna Bowman of The A.V.
+Club gave the episode a B+, praising its nested-flashback structure and the way the three storylines were interwoven across the episode’s eight stages.
+She also highlighted the episode’s construction and editing, while noting that relatively little happened in terms of the wider storyline.

+Television critic Alan Sepinwall responded positively to the episode’s nonlinear structure, describing it as one of the season’s most distinctively How I Met Your Mother-style episodes.
+He praised the way the three separate stories repeatedly folded into one another, arguing that presenting them sequentially would have made them more predictable.

-Donna Bowman of the A.V.
-Club rated the episode B+.
-Omar G of Television Without Pity gave the episode a grade B.
+Omar Gallaga of Television Without Pity gave the episode a grade of C+.
+In a later retrospective, Den of Geek included “The Platinum Rule” among its ten best episodes of the series, praising its script and multi-year narrative structure.